Introduction to Trade Marks

-A UK trade mark application which encounters no significant difficulties can be registered in less than four to five months.
+A UK trade mark application which encounters no significant difficulties can be registered in around four to five months.
 All rights in the mark, once registered, date back to the original filing.

 The application goes through a number of stages before it is registered, of which the most important are the examination by the UK Trade Mark Registry and, once any objections have been dealt with, its publication in the UK Trade Marks Journal.
 Publication puts third parties on notice of the application and gives them an opportunity to object it they consider that the new application conflicts with their earlier rights.

-Marks filed under the EUTM registration system are usually accepted and registered within six months of the original filing.
+Marks filed under the European Union trade mark (EUTM) registration system are typically accepted and registered within six months of the original filing.
 Again, the rights obtained by EUTM registration will be backdated to the original filing date.

 Protecting your trade marks globally